xpack/web-jekyll/pages/install.md

 The next step is to install the
 [xPack Project Manager]({{ site.baseurl }}/xpm/install/).

-If you already know what this is all about, issue the following command:
+If you followed the TL;DR steps, it was already installed.
+Otherwise, if you already know what this is all about, issue the following command:

 ```sh
 npm install --global xpm@latest